openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 A ``cmpxchg`` instruction can also take an optional ":ref:`syncscope <syncscope>`" argument.

-The instruction can take an optional ``align`` attribute.
+Note: if the alignment is not greater or equal to the size of the `<value>` type, the atomic operation is likely to require a lock and have poor performance.

-The alignment must be a power of two greater or equal to the size of the `<value>` type.
+The alignment is only optional when parsing textual IR; for in-memory IR, it is always present.
 If unspecified, the alignment is assumed to be equal to the size of the '<value>' type.
 Note that this default alignment assumption is different from the alignment used for the load/store instructions when align isn't specified.